dullhunk/book/careers-lab/cvapps/cv-errors.md

   1. **ADDRESS** PushedForSpace?
 Consider leaving out your postal address as an email address and phone number are usually sufficient, first contact from a prospective employer is unlikely to be by post.
 Some people put personal details last (with references), as they aren't the most important thing about you.
 Another option is to have them in the header or footer, if you have space, so that they are on every page.
   2. **THIS IS A CV (WELL DUH!)** Don't include the title RESUME or CURRICULUM VITAE.
 It will be obvious to the reader that the document is a CV/Resume, saying so is usually a waste of valuable space.
 The title of the document should be YOUR NAME big, bold and simple.
 E.g. just "ALAN TURING" not "CURRICULUM VITAE ALAN TURING".
-  3. **DATE OF BIRTH** You don't need to include your date of birth on your CV - your age should not be relevant to your job application
+  3. **DATE OF BIRTH** You don't need to include your date of birth on your CV - your age should not be relevant to your job application.
+Also, publicising your birth date widely *could* make you more vulnerable to identity theft, see the [dangers of revealing your date of birth](http://security.stackexchange.com/questions/95029/how-dangerous-is-it-to-reveal-your-date-of-birth-and-why) for example.
   4. **MUGSHOT?** It is unusual to put a photo of yourself on your CV.
-What you look like should not be relevant to your job application.
+What you look like should not be a factor in your job application.
   5. **MARRIAGE & GENDER** Your marital status & gender should not be relevant to your job application either
-  6. **MYDOMAIN.COM** The email address me@mydomain.com says you know how to setup an email server and possibly web server.
-Make sure you mention your personal domain,  web / email if you have one.
-It can give a better impression than a generic me@hotmail.com, me@gmail.com or me@student.manchester.ac.uk
+  6. **MYDOMAIN.COM** The email address me@mydomain.com says more than just how to contact you, it shows that you know how to setup an email server and a web server.
+Make sure you mention your personal domain and email if you have one.
+It can give a better impression than a generic me@hotmail.com or me@gmail.com.

 ## Formatting (FM)